jrgd/text-editor/README.md

 Things to work on next
 - [ ] make it possible to write the code of this text editor within itself, asap
+- [ ] Editor
+  - [ ] Delete a line
+  - [ ] Select across multiple lines
+    - [ ] shortcuts, point-and-click
+    - [ ] examples: Nano/Vim, Notion.so, Sublime Text, Acme (Plan9), Ed, Sam (text-command-language vs mouse-command-language)
 - [ ] real time preview
   - how to assemble the content of the <li> into a single text and interpret it
       - js: can use eval()
       - how to design the ability to change the language: svg, css, html, js etc.
 - [ ] save and open file
-- [ ] text selection, shortcuts and meta actions (move this line up, convert upper/lowercase, prettify JSON, fold/unfold, etc); establish a list
+- [ ] text selection, shortcuts and meta actions (
+  - move this line up,
+  - convert upper/lowercase,
+  - prettify JSON,
+  - fold/unfold section,
+  - indentation
+  - multiple panes(i3)/tabs/files
+  - Languages
+    - Markdown
+    - SVG
+    - Javascript
+    - Three.js
+  - continue: establishing a list

 Some features to be considered:
 - preview of the code; similar to Codepen